Water quality and pollution management in the UK

 Water pollution needs to be managed

 Polluted or low-quality water reduces the amount available for use.
-This increases pressure on water resources, especially in areas where demand exceeds supply (water deficiency).
+This increases pressure on water resources, especially in areas where demand exceeds supply (water deficit).

 The main reasons for this are:

 Nearly 50% of the groundwater used for public supply in the UK is affected by pollution.
-This has led to many sources being closed or has had to undergo expensive treatment to make them safe for public consumption.
+This has led to many sources being closed or having to undergo expensive treatment to make them safe for public consumption.

 Where are the areas of water deficit and surplus in the UK?